 Meditation is a practice for many, though not all, of us.
-However becoming more present and insightful by cultivating mindful awareness of the present moment is something we all aspire to.
+However becoming more present and insightful by cultivating mindful awareness of the present moment is something we encourage everyone to aspire to.

-This helps explain our understanding of what “Meditation” really is.
+This may help explain our understanding of what “Meditation” really is.

 What is Mindfulness?